CBPher24/Where_has_bigfoot_been/README.md

 States which are high density of sasquatches such as

-Distribution of bigfoot sightings by time (?)
+Distribution of bigfoot sightings by year.

 Distribution of bigfoot sightings by location: